anna-lama/duckdb-dbt-challenge/models/marts/driver_performance.md

   | 2        | 12.04           | 12.35          |
   | 1        | 10.91           | 10.84          |

-- This result is also evidentiated in a plot `analyses/driver_performance.png`
+- This result is also evidentiated in a plot `analyses/driver_performance.png` as result of the python script `analyses/driver_performance.py`
 - Both versions use the staging model `stg_yellow_tripdata` as the source of cleaned and standardized data.

 ### Macro